vikasg603/razorpay-typescript/readme.md

 ## Documentation

-Documentation of Razorpay's API and their usage is available at [https://docs.razorpay.com](https://docs.razorpay.com)
+Documentation of Razorpay API and their usage is available at [https://docs.razorpay.com](https://docs.razorpay.com)

 ### Basic Usage

-Instantiate the razorpay instance with `key_id` & `key_secret`.
+Instantiate the Razorpay instance with `key_id` & `key_secret`.
 You can obtain the keys from the dashboard app ([https://dashboard.razorpay.com/#/app/keys](https://dashboard.razorpay.com/#/app/keys))

 ```js
 var instance = new Razorpay({